Tuesday, 15 July 2008

 Shortly before the TLM arrived at the chapel, it was wreckovated.
 A perfectly good altar was replaced by a cube and a ‘balancing’ lectern, which would have made the chapel unusable for the TLM had not the architect placed the lectern weirdly behind the altar and to the side, which enabled the same workmen who made the alterations, out of the kindness of their hearts, to make another cube table in wood which can be lifted beside the altar cube to make (with a Greek corporal containing relics) a long enough altar for the TLM, which is often celebrated for them by priests from the Premonstratentian community in Orange County.
 After Mass, it is all disassembled at considerable labour, as you can see, to return the chapel to Ordinary form use during the week.

 I said Mass here against a constant background hum from the immediately adjacent freeway and aggressively noisy fans and air conditioning.

 The TLM community in San Diego are praying that the bishop might perhaps be able to allot them another church, more convenient and less creepy, for the Sunday Mass, which now attracts some 450 people.
 They have the use of another little Church in a Hispanic district for weekday Masses.

 While hearing confessions, I was most interested to discover that many of the penitents had been lapsed, but had returned to the faith precisely because they had found the TLM.

-Posted by Pastor in Valle at 00:41
+Posted by Pastor in Monte at 00:41